-- a) Summer School credit attainment may substitute for a second semester failure ("F").
+Summer School credit attainment may substitute for a second semester failure ("F").
 Note: Not all courses eligible for substitution are offered during summer school.
-In the event a class is not offered during the summer, the second semester failure will result in the athlete being ineligible to start the fall season. - b) A student-athlete who is ineligible (in accordance with the ECASD High School Athletic Code) for one or more WIAA tournament competitions is disqualified for the remainder of the total tournament series in that sport.
-Each tournament competition that the athlete would have had the opportunity to participate in, had they been eligible, is counted toward the total number assessed as part of the suspension.
+In the event a class is not offered during the summer, the second semester failure will result in the athlete being ineligible to start the fall season.

+A student-athlete who is ineligible (in accordance with the ECASD High School Athletic Code) for one or more WIAA tournament competitions is disqualified for the remainder of the total tournament series in that sport.
+Each tournament game played by the team shall count as a contest.

 Student-athletes with Disabilities: Student-athletes with disabilities will be expected to earn passing grades in all general education classes in which they are enrolled.
 For all other classes, they will be considered to be passing if they are making satisfactory progress toward achieving the goals identified in their Individual Education Plan (IEP).

-Virtual Academic Programs
+Virtual Programs and Virtual School

-- a) Students participating in the virtual program may participate in athletics or cocurricular activities at the school in which they are enrolled and are registered as full-time students taking a minimum of five classes.
-All WIAA eligibility rules must be followed. - b) District codes of conduct, fees, dress, and athletic codes pertain to virtual program students in the same manner as traditional school students.
+Students participating in the Eau Claire Virtual School may participate in athletics or cocurricular activities at their resident school.
+Students participating in virtual programming may participate in the school in which they are enrolled and are registered as full-time students taking a minimum of five classes.
+All WIAA eligibility rules must be followed.

+District codes of conduct, fees, dress, and athletic codes pertain to virtual program students in the same manner as traditional school students.
 Other rights and privileges will be defined in the school handbook and Board of Education policies.
-For the athletic code, Scholastic Eligibility is determined by the quarter when the Odysseyware course was completed (summer credit attainment courses are applied to the 2nd semester).
+For the athletic code, Scholastic Eligibility is determined by the benchmarks identified below.
 If the student is currently in a sport, the ineligibility begins immediately.
-If the student is not currently in a sport the ineligibility is applied to the quarter when the course was completed.